comp-medicine-uc/guides/scientific_github_guide.md

 ### 🥼 Organization and teams

-GitHub organizations provide a way for groups to organize their.
+GitHub organizations provide a way for groups to organize themselves.
 The [@comp-medicine-uc](https://github.com/comp-medicine-uc) organization houses our work and repositories.
 Teams are subgroups of organizations which can be assigned to a specific project or repo, to stratify access.

 ### 🔬 Projects